LSE & UCT Double Degree Masters Scholarships 2022/2023 for African Students (Fully-funded)

-Few LSE Master’s Awards (LMA’s) are earmarked for African offer holders on the MSc double degree in Global Media and Communications (LSE and University of Cape Town).
+Few LSE Master’s Awards (LMA’s) are earmarked for African offer holders on the double degree masters in Global Media and Communications (LSE and University of Cape Town).

 Eligible Countries: African countries